michaeldyrynda/git-workflow/readme.md

 git merge origin/feature/about-release-candidacy
 ```

-It is at this point that the release manager will need to address any merge conflicts, which should occur only when the same files are being modified by multiple Pull Requests as in this readme file.
-These merge conflicts should be trivial to resolve in most cases, and in some instances git may automatically resolve them for you.
+Whilst preparing a release candidate, the release manager will need to address any [merge conflicts](#resolve-merge-conflicts), which may occur when the same files are being modified by multiple Pull Requests.
+These merge conflicts should be trivial to resolve in most cases, and in some instances may be resolved by git automatically.

 Once the release candidate is ready for user acceptance testing, the release branch should be pushed to GitHub.